henrylawson/photish/README.md

 The cache file is stored in the `output_dir` and is named `.changes.yml`.

+##### Automatic Regeneration

+Images are regenerated when they are modified, renamed or moved.

+Changing the `qualities` option in the config file will also trigger a full regeneration of all images.

+##### Forced Regeneration

 To do a full regeneration, run the Generate command with the `--force`
 flag:

     $ photish generate --force

-The host command also supports the `--force` flag, to do a full regenerate on every change:
+The host command also supports the `--force` flag, to do a full regeneration on every change:

     $ photish host --force

-Images are regenerated when they are modified, renamed or moved.

-Changing the `qualities` option in the config file will also trigger a full regeneration of all images.

 ### Host